 Parental mental health problems

-The term ‘parental mental health problems’ means that a parent or carer has a diagnosable mental health condition.
+We’re using the term ‘parental mental health problems’ to mean that a parent or carer has a diagnosable mental health condition.
 This can include:

 - anxiety disorders

 Mental health problems can vary in severity and impact differently on people’s day to day lives.
 This depends on parents’ individual circumstances and the support they receive.

 Parental mental health problems might occur alongside other stressful life experiences.